wenxingxing/wenxingxing.github.io/content/posts/ECF-Exceptions.md

   - by *context switch*
 - Private address space
   - seems to have exclusive use of the memory
-  - by *virual memory*
+  - by *virtual memory*

 ### `fork` example

-fork runs in the *kernel*, it copys every things in the process, including code and data, opened file descriptors, and start a new process.
+fork runs in the *kernel*, it copy every things in the process, including code and data, opened file descriptors, and start a new process.

 fork call once and return *twice*, one in the parent process, one in the child process.